 REFOUT (Pin 1): Reference Output Pin.
-Nominally 1.25V, this voltage sets the fullscale input range of the ADC.
-For noise and reference stability connect to a 0.1μF capacitor tied to GND.
+Nominally 1.25V, this voltage sets the full-scale input range of the ADC.
+For noise and reference stability connect to a $0.1\mu F$ capacitor tied to GND.
 This capacitor value must be less than or equal to the capacitor tied to the reference compensation pin (COMP).
 REFOUT cannot be overdriven by an external reference.
-For applications that require an input range greater than 0V to 1.25V, please refer to the LTC2450/LTC2452.

 COMP (Pin 2): Internal Reference Compensation Pin.
-For low noise and reference stability, tie a $0.1\mu F$ capacitor to GND.
+For low noise and reference stability, tie a 0.1μF capacitor to GND.